Achieve Global Safaris is very ready to introduce you to Africa

 Lion research tracking: this is an experiential and learning activity where you get to see the lions at a close range than the normal game drive and it is only carried out in Queen Elizabeth national park.
 Lion tracking takes place each morning and in the late afternoon and lasts about 1-3 hours; it is carried out with the researches and with a limited number of visitors for the protection of the lions.
 During the lion tracking drive in Queen Elizabeth national park the researchers are allowed to go off the tracks to get close to the lions regardless of where they are found in the park which gives a great view for photos to the visitors and they track lions with attached radio collars and here the visitors get an opportunity to spend more time with the lions to learn more about the lion habits.

 Tree climbing lions of Ishasha: this is a famous and must-do activity in Ishasha sector Queen Elizabeth national park where you get to see the lions lying, sleeping and hanging up in the acacia trees and fig tree branches staring on their prey which are the Uganda kobs and the tree-climbing lions.
-Apart from Ishasha in Queen Elizabeth national park, Tree climbing lions are also found in other national parks in East Africa like Lake Manyara in Kenya.
+Apart from Ishasha in Queen Elizabeth national park, Tree climbing lions are also found in other national parks in East Africa like Lake Manyara in Tanzania.
 There are other animals viewed in Ishasha like the buffaloes, elephants, warthogs, antelopes, the rare shoebill stork among others hence getting a memorable experience on the safari to Queen Elizabeth National Park.

 Chimpanzee trekking: Queen Elizabeth national park is a home of 10 primate species with the endangered chimpanzee as the most popular within the park.
 Chimpanzee trekking is carried out in Kyambura gorge in the northeastern part of Queen Elizabeth and is also known the valley of the Apes.
 Chimpanzee family in Kyambura is habituated carried out two times in a day with a maximum of 6 people per day hence making it easy for the visitors to interact and learn more about the chimpanzees.
 Chimpanzee trekking permits in Queen Elizabeth national park are cheaper at the cost of $50 compared to chimpanzee trekking permits in Kibale national park and Budongo forest which cost $150 hence giving an opportunity to visitors to take part in the chimpanzee trekking experience.
 During the chimpanzee trekking you will cross rivers and pass through thick forests where you will be able to see other primates during like the black and white monkeys, vervet monkeys, red tailed monkeys, baboons and birds like bee-eaters, falcon, flycatchers, fin foot African bird among others and animal species that come to drink water.